CONX Corp - Class A Shares Close in on 52-Week Low - Market Mover

 Per Group Comparative Performance

-- The company's stock price performance year-to-date beats the peer average by -88.5%
+- The company's stock price performance year-to-date lags the peer average by -113.3%

 - The company's stock price performance over the past 12 months beats the peer average by -90.9%